KellenPretorius/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler - Runs the .c file through to the assembly generation and then saves it in an output file c.
-3-name -uns the .c file and create an executable called cisfun 4-puts - Creates a scriptthat prints 'Programming is like building a multilingual puzzle'
+3-name -uns the .c file and create an executable called cisfun 4-puts - Creates a scriptthat prints 'Programming is like building a multilingual puzzle' 5-printf.c - Creates a script that prints exactly 'with proper grammar, but the outcome is a piece of art,' 6-